pypy/pypy/pypy/doc/stm.rst

 manually a transaction break just before the atomic block.
-This is because the boundaries of the block are not guaranteed to be the boundaries of the transaction: the latter is at least as big as the block, but maybe bigger.
+This is because the boundaries of the block are not guaranteed to be the boundaries of the transaction: the latter is at least as big as the block, but may be bigger.
 Therefore, if you run a big atomic block, it is a good idea to break the transaction just before.
-This can be done e.g. by the hack of calling ``time.sleep(0)``.
+This can be done by calling ``transaction.hint_commit_soon()``.
 (This may be fixed at some point.)

-There are also issues with the interaction of locks and atomic blocks.
+There are also issues with the interaction of regular locks and atomic blocks.
 This can be seen if you write to files (which have locks), including with a ``print`` to standard output.
-If one thread tries to acquire a lock while running in an atomic block, and another thread has got the same lock, then the former may fail with a ``thread.error``.
+If one thread tries to acquire a lock while running in an atomic block, and another thread has got the same lock at that point, then the former may fail with a ``thread.error``.
 The reason is that "waiting" for some condition to become true --while running in an atomic block-- does not really make sense.
 For now you can work around it by making sure that, say, all your prints are either in an ``atomic`` block or none of them are.
-(This kind of issue is theoretically hard to solve.)
+(This kind of issue is theoretically hard to solve and may be the reason for atomic block support to eventually be removed.)

 Locks